isabella232/mobile-services.es-ES/help/using/in-app-messaging/t-create-push-message/c-troubleshooting-push-messaging.md

 >[!CAUTION]
 >
 >After you create a push message for an app that is using a VRS and click **[!UICONTROL Save &amp; Send]**, an alert appears that reminds you ensure that each app that is listed **must** have a valid certificate.
 Si hay alguna aplicación que **no** lo tiene, los segmentos de audiencia pueden seguir bloqueados indefinidamente y tal vez no pueda volver a enviar mensajes push a los usuarios afectados.
-Para obtener más información sobre segmentos de audiencia, consulte [Audiencia: defina y configure las opciones de audiencia para los mensajes push](/help/using/in-app-messaging/t-create-push-message/c-audience-push-message.md).
+For more information about audience segments, see Audience: define and configure audience options for push messages.[](/help/using/in-app-messaging/t-create-push-message/c-audience-push-message.md)